13 Feb 2023

 Corporate sustainability succeeds with the right leadership talent.
 Either an executive leader takes on the responsibility alongside their existing role, or a dedicated Chief Sustainability Officer (CSO) is hired or appointed internally.

 The choice of sustainability leader is determined by the business’ sustainability maturity level and industry.
 For those who appoint a Chief Sustainability Officer, it is important to note this is just one step in building a more sustainable business.
 For a CSO to thrive, sustainability needs to be part of the corporate DNA.
 This means embedding it across the management team, linking sustainability with the executive bonus structure, and securing CEO and board sponsorship.

 Yan Vermeulen, Head of the Global Chemical & Process Industries and Southeast Asia Industrial practices, looks at the difference between a permanent and interim CSO, and how to get the most out of them once they’ve been appointed.

 Is a Chief Sustainability Officer a short-term position or permanent hire?

-Organisations can appoint a CSO as either a permanent posting or as a shorter-term role, typically set to a two-year timeframe.
+Organizations can appoint a CSO as either a permanent posting or as a shorter-term role, typically set to a two-year timeframe.
 The effectiveness of either decision is dependent on industry, geography, and desired outcome.

-For organisations early in their sustainability journey, whose impact on the environment may be less obvious, or who operate in a country that isn’t as advanced in developing sustainability goals, it may be worth appointing a CSO for a fixed period.
+For organizations early in their sustainability journey, whose impact on the environment may be less obvious, or who operate in a country that isn’t as advanced in developing sustainability goals, it may be worth appointing a CSO for a fixed period.
 They can assess the company’s level and appetite for sustainability, provide consultation, be less political when making recommendations, and scope out the role for a permanent position.
 Geography also plays a part.
-In some countries the availability of senior level sustainability talent is scarce and fishing in interim talent pools may therefore be the answer.
+In some countries the availability of senior-level sustainability talent is scarce and fishing in interim talent pools may therefore be the answer.